marscoin/marskit/DEVELOPMENT.md

 ## Testing

-Bitkit uses two types of testing: unit and end-to-end (E2E) tests.
+Marskit uses two types of testing: unit and end-to-end (E2E) tests.

 ### 1. Unit tests

-Before running unit tests, you need to install Docker and run bitcoind and the electrum server in regtest mode.
+Before running unit tests, you need to install Docker and run marscoind and the electrum server in regtest mode.
 You can do this by using the docker-compose.yml file from the **tests** directory:

 ```sh
 cd __tests__